Search this site

 Focus Sleep Settings

-With WatchOS 8 and above Apple introduced Focus which lets you customise different 'do not disturb' activities like working or sleeping.
+Apple introduced Focus which lets you customise different 'do not disturb' activities like working or sleeping.
 Note that the Focus app is different to the Sleep Schedules above.
 The Sleep Mode in Focus is worth exploring to see the different customisations available.
 To open Focus:

 • Go into Settings on your iPhone